Tuesday 28 February from 6pm to 7pm

 The panel discusses the impact this has had on how HIV is represented in the media in Australia, while looking to international representations of the AIDs crisis and how well they serve Australia given our unique positioning in the history of the pandemic.

-Nic Holas (he/him) is an activist, writer, and co-founder of The Institute of Many, an advocacy platform for People Living with HIV that has been identified as a major player in the nation’s modern-day HIV response, delivering digital campaigns, resources, events, and digital community spaces since 2012.
+Nic Holas (he/him) is an activist, writer, and co-founder of The Institute of Many, an advocacy platform for People Living with HIV that has been identified as a major player in the nation’s modern-day HIV response, delivering digital campaigns, resources and digital community spaces since 2012.
 Nic’s writing has appeared in the ABC, Archer Magazine, The Guardian, Sydney Morning Herald, SBS, Hello Mr., The Lifted Brow, and Junkee, as well as in international and local queer media.
-He has appeared on Q&A, Lateline, Radio National, and Triple J. Nic has also worked extensively in media and communications for non-profits and digital agencies.
+Nic has also worked extensively in media and communications for non-profits and digital agencies.

 Emil Cañita, (he, she and they), is a Trans, Filipino HIV-Advocate, Sex Worker and artist anand a Peer Navigator at Living Positive Victoria, a peer-based HIV organisation by and for people living with HIV, particularly those with a migrant experience who are newly diagnosed and or just coming to terms with their HIV diagnosis.
 As an active member of Positive Asian Network Australia, they also work in areas to address health inequities experienced by all HIV+ Asians nationally.